Origin of the Project

 The General Administration decided to close down our newly established Philippine foundation.
 Fr.
 Josef Koeltringer returned from Philippines to Samarpanaram.

 The Delegate Superior of India, Fr.
-Sebastian Leitner, was transfered to the Austrian / South German Province.
-After 7 years of his service in India, he leaves behind a well developed and still growing community.
+Sebastian Leitner, was transferred to the Austrian / South German Province.
+After 7 years of his service in India, he leaves behind well-developed and still growing community.

 On August 28, Fr.
 Mathew Mukkath was appointed to be the new Delegate Superior of the Indian Mission.

 Fr.
-Shaju Kanjiramparayil is appointed as the General Counselor and begins to live at the Generalate in Rome as General Counselor and to puruse his doctoral studies.
+Shaju Kanjiramparayil is appointed as the General counsellor and begins to live at the Generalate in Rome as General Counselor and pursue his doctoral studies.

 "Bliss" community in Mangalore is closed and the keys of the rented house were given back to the owner on December 2, 2008.
 Our two theology students will stay and finish their studies at St. Joseph's seminary.
 Fr.
 Fred Smuda arrived in Samarpanaram on December 3.

 August, Contract signed between Rev. Dr. Gali Bali, Bisohp of Guntur and OSFS congregation, accepting the newly erected parish of Nidumukkala together with 7 substations.
 Fr.
 Xavier is appointed as the first parish priest.

 October, Visitation of Superior General Fr.
 Aldino Keisel and Assistant General Fr.
 Konrad Essar.